-This first theory of causality means executed actions of individual affects the individual and their life.
+This first theory of causality means the executed actions of the individual affects the individual and their life.
+It is the cause and effect in the ethical realm.
 Intentions will affect them and how they live.
 In this theory, disinterested actions, or unintentional actions, do not have the same positive/negative effect.
 It is all based on material, moral, or emotional actions.
 Like deeds create like effects, though not always immediate.
 With causality, the consequences and effects can be felt in two different ways.
 There is phalas, or the fruit/result of the actions.
 This is visible or invisible, but felt immediately in the current life.
 Samskaras are the invisible effects that are internal and affect the person to where they are happy or unhappy in this life and the future.

 The third theory is that of rebirth.
 Samsara is going through the cycle of reincarnation.
 There are series of births and rebirths.
 They can be in different realms, conditions, or forms.
 It is dependent on the quality and quantity of the karma.
 Every living being’s soul transmigrates after death with seeds of life just completed.
 This continues indefinitely, except when consciously reach the moksa (the realm of Gods).